markh-de/KiVar/README.md

 Back-propagation of modified component data to the schematic can be done in an extra step.

+## Concepts

+The key concepts of KiVar are:

+ * Support for **multiple** independent variation aspects (i.e. dimensions or aspects of freedom) per design.
+ * Component values and attributes are modified **in place**, allowing exporters to work on the actual component data.
+ * **Seamless integration** of the choice selection process, giving the impression of a native KiCad feature.
+ * Variation rules are **fully contained** in symbol/footprint fields (i.e., zero configuration outside the native design files) and hence **portable** (i.e., parts of a schematic or board design containing variation rules can be copied to another design while keeping their variation specification intact).

 ## Supported KiCad Versions

 KiVar is targeted towards release 8 of KiCad.
 However, basic feature and API support is already provided by stable KiCad 7 releases.